Argentine Pass: Climate

 The peak wind speed recorded at the pass as of 1912 was 165 mph, at which point the measuring equipment was blown away.
 Temperatures as low as -59 F were recorded, along with snow drifts as deep as 30 ft and persisting until August.
 This climate data appears to have been taken by the builders of the Shoshone Transmission Line.

-The Road Today
+The road today

 Vehicle travel is only possible on the Georgetown side of the pass during the summer months by a four-wheel drive vehicle with high-clearance.
 The trail on the Horseshoe Basin side is only accessible by foot or by mountain bike.
 The pass is the highest point on the American Discovery Trail.